 Here are a few examples of posts that can be a problem:

-- Sharing warnings or personal company information — I know one person who was fired ahead of schedule when he shared the news that he had received a warning with all his contacts on LinkedIn.
+- Sharing warnings or personal company information — We've all heard the stories, like that one person who was fired ahead of schedule when he shared the news that he had received a warning with all his contacts on LinkedIn.
 That news got relayed to his boss, and he was out of a job immediately.
 Posting about staffing decisions, new products, or any private or proprietary information is usually not a good idea.
 A good rule of thumb: If your company hasn't shared the information online, hold off on your own post.